bensteinberg/oracles/README.md

 `docker-compose down` to stop the containers.

 If you're hacking on this code, you can run the tests with `poetry run pytest`.
 Use `poetry run flake8` to keep it clean.
 You may have to run `poetry run playwright install` to install the browsers for Playwright.
+For the browser tests to work, the application has to be running on localhost (TODO: get the live_server fixture set up properly).
 Add Python packages with `poetry add <package>` or `poetry add --group dev <package>`, as appropriate.
 After changing non-dev packages, update the conventional requirements file with `poetry export -o oracles/requirements.txt`.

 (Lame Mage has an [online
 version](http://www.lamemage.com/oracles/) of the